-• Children given verbal praise that includes talking about the behaviour that has been shown.

-• Children given verbal feedback about the behaviour being shown and given a sticker that names the expected behaviour that the child was showing

-• Parents may be spoken to at the end of the day/certificate as appropriate.
+- Children given verbal praise that includes talking about the behaviour that has been shown. - Children given verbal feedback about the behaviour being shown and given a sticker that names the characteristic of effective learning that the child was showing - Parents may be spoken to at the end of the day/certificate as appropriate.
 Children who have shown appropriate behaviour all week are included in the weekly Good to be Green certificate raffle.